-My mother once told me that we don’t go to school to learn how to be a parent.
-Although that’s no excuse and is a cop-out, I believe the same is true of life.
+Mum once told me that we don’t go to school to learn how to be a parent.
+Although that’s not an excuse, it is a cop-out, because it means that whatever we do, we’re not officially ‘responsible.’

-Generally, we don’t go to school to learn how to deal with life.
-Even the most amazing childhood doesn’t give us a guarantee.
-Life has a knack of throwing things at us when we least expect it.
-When we’ve never had to cope or deal with childhood issues, it makes it even more difficult for us to learn how to deal with issues as the adult.
+Although we may not go to school to learn how to deal with life, the most amazing childhood doesn’t give us any guarantees.
+Life has a knack of throwing things at us, when we least expect it.
+When we’ve never had to cope or deal with issues as a child, it makes it even more difficult for us to learn how to deal with our issues as an adult.

 ‘Life can be a school of hard knocks.’
-The education one gets from life is often used as a contrast to a formal education.
-People will use the school of hard knocks analogy to identify and justify their life so they can explain the cards life has dealt them, without the formal education.
-It’s okay that we use the analogy, but we must also choose to do something about it.
+The education we may get from life is often used as a contrast to a formal education.
+People may use the school of hard knocks analogy to identify and justify their life, so they can explain the cards life has dealt them, without the formal education.
+It’s okay that we use the analogy, but we should also choose to do something about it.

-We use it to justify our failings, whilst on a conscious level we continue to ignore things.
+We tend to use the analogy in response to others, when they ask about our formal education.
+We may use it to justify our failings, whilst on a conscious level we continue to ignore things.